pulsedomains/pns-contracts/README.md

 ### Release flow

 Smart contract development tends to take a long release cycle.
 To prevent unnecesarily dependency conflicts, please create a feature branch (`features/$BRNACH_NAME`) and raise a PR against the feature branch.
-The feature branch must be merged into master only after the smart contracts are deployed to the Pulse mainnet.
+The feature branch must be merged into master only after the smart contracts are deployed to the PulseChain Mainnet.

 ### Deploy